The Satanic Temple: Demonstrations and counter-protests

+Satanic Temple members demonstrated in support of reproductive autonomy at a 2013 protest, bringing children to the Texas State Capitol to chant "Fuck You" and "Hail Satan", while holding signs reading "Stay Out of My Mommy's Vagina".

-On August 22, 2015, the Detroit chapter of the Satanic Temple held a counter-protest outside of a Ferndale Planned Parenthood location in response to anti-abortionist groups that were planning to protest Planned Parenthood on that same date.
-As part of the protest the Temple held a guerrilla theatre performance that included two men dressed as clergy pouring milk on kneeling actresses.
-This was not the first protest of this type that the Temple had held in support of the organization, as they had previously held a 2013 protest where they brought children to the Texas State Capitol who chanted "Fuck You" and "Hail Satan", while holding signs reading "Stay Out Of My Mommy's Vagina".
+The Satanic Temple Detroit chapter held a counter-protest outside of a Planned Parenthood location in Ferndale on August 22, 2015, in response to anti-abortion group plans to protest that same day.
+The counter-protest included a guerrilla theatre performance with two men dressed as clergy pouring milk on kneeling actresses.

-On April 23, 2016, led by Jex Blackmore, members of the Detroit chapter of the Temple counter-protested the Citizens for a Pro-Life Society's protest of Planned Parenthood.
+Detroit chapter members, led by Jex Blackmore, counter-protested the Citizens for a Pro-Life Society's protest of Planned Parenthood on April 23, 2016.
 Temple members dressed in bondage fetish clothing, wearing baby masks and diapers while engaging in flagellation.
 The Temple said that the reason for the protest was to "expose the anti-choice protest as an act of fetal idolatry, highlighting the fetishization and abstraction of the 'baby.'"